-- No evidence of randomization or blocking - couldn't operate on 40 animals in day, so is there could be a day effect, timeof-day effect - Why to use lowest value of the group where the missingness had occurred?
-If all missing values were in same group? - t-test is meaningless when one group has zero frequency for Oleic acid.
+- No evidence of randomization or blocking - couldn't operate on 40 animals in a day, so is there could be a day effect, time-of-day effect - Why use the lowest value of the group where the missingness had occurred?
+If all missing values were in the same group? - t-test is meaningless when one group has zero frequency for Oleic acid.